kubeflow/website/quick-github-guide.md

 1. If this is the first time you're updating a file in the Kubeflow website repository, a screen opens asking you to *fork* the repository.
 A fork is a copy of the repository where you can make your updates before submitting them for review.
-You only have to do this once:
+You only have to fork the repository once:

     * Click **Fork this repository**.
     * If GitHub asks you **Where should we fork website** and offers your